rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 #### Can I install the Rackspace Private Cloud on virtual machines?

-Rackspace strongly recommends that you install Rackspace Private Cloud on physical hardware nodes running Ubuntu 12.04 or CentOS 6.3.
+Rackspace strongly recommends that you install Rackspace Private Cloud on physical hardware nodes.
 Installation on virtual platforms should only be performed for evaluation purposes.

 ------------------------------------------------------------------------